rasika123007/amazon_dataset_eda/README.md

 ## Description:

-•	pandas, numpy for data manipulation.
+* pandas, numpy for data manipulation.
-•	matplotlib, seaborn, plotly for visualization
+* matplotlib, seaborn, plotly for visualization.
-•	warnings to ignore warning messages.
+* warnings to ignore warning messages.
-•	google colab for cloud based computing and analysis.
+* google colab for cloud based computing and analysis.

 ## Instructions for Use: